-The Fraternity and Sorority Advisory Council (FSAC) reports to the Vice President for Student and Campus Life (SCL), the Dean of Students, and the Senior Associate Dean of Students for Fraternities, Sororities and Independent Living on broad matters of policy and planning for recognized fraternities and sororities at Cornell University.
+The Fraternity and Sorority Advisory Council (FSAC) reports to the Vice President for Student and Campus Life (SCL), the Executive Director of Campus & Community Engagement, and the Director of Sorority & Fraternity Life on broad matters of policy and planning for recognized fraternities and sororities at Cornell University.

 These Bylaws shall provide the operating principles and selection process for the FSAC.